inwinstack/ckad-training/antonio-aguilar/session-01/exercise-01/README.md

 ### Solution

 Sorry, it is not completed.
 I have been able to deploy configMap object and MariaDB deployment successfully but unfortunately WP deployment have driven me mad.
 Nervertheless, I have a huge questions list and work to be done.

+### Update
+I've done every change suggested
+I have used Secret object
+But, still not able to get up & running wordpress pod...